 Another important development occurred around the same time as Design District landowners and stakeholders, beginning to realize the area’s true potential thanks in no small part to its proximity to the new Victory Park development and a brand new OakLawn exit off of the Dallas North Tollway, lobbied to rezone the area for retail and residential.

-In 2007, the Lionstone Group in partnership with PegasusAblon purchased over 30 acres of land in the area from Trammell Crow, a good chunk of which sits at what has become the crossroads for the neighborhood, Oak Lawn Avenue and Hi Line Drive, and picked up where Crow left off.
+In 2007, the Lionstone Group in partnership with PegasusAblon purchased a large portion of area from Trammell Crow, a good chunk of which sits at what has become the crossroads for the neighborhood, Oak Lawn Avenue and Hi Line Drive, and picked up where Crow left off.